Volunteer Corps

 In what situations can the volunteer corps be called upon?

-• Social impact is large enough to justify external support
+• The social impact is large enough to justify external support;

-• The request for help is not within the exclusive jurisdiction or responsibility of regular government services or professional social workers
+• The request for help cannot be answered to the maximum by regular government services or professional social workers, or is not within their exclusive competence.

 Example 2 - denied request for help: a municipality wants to use volunteers to clean up a gym after a party (Reason: no acute need, no social impact).